Jake Logan (wrestler)

-Jake Logan (born May 22, 1993) is an American professional wrestler on the independent circuit.
+Jake Logan (born May 22, 1993) is an American professional wrestler. currently performing on the independent circuit.
 He is a former and youngest ever to hold the NWA National Heavyweight Champion.

 Professional wrestling career

 Logan was trained by Dory Funk Jr. and then began his career on the independent circuit.
 Logan wrestles often for the Amarillo based NWA Territory NWA Top of Texas.
 On September 17, 2016 Logan defeated Greg Anthony to win his first NWA National Heavyweight Championship.